ellieeadington/sei66-project01/readme.md

 }
 ```

 >This was the look of my game once I finished:

 <img src="images\hangman.png">

-### Showing incorrect letter guesses in the 'choose letter zone':
+### Showing incorrect letter guesses in the 'choose letter zone'

 > Now that I no longer have the 'discard zone' I needed to create a way for the user to know that the letters they chose were incorrect.
 I added this into my code in the case of an incorrect guess being made:

 ``` js
 $('.letters > .letter').click(function() {